dandanhub/data-structure-and-algorithms/Tree/Traversal.md

 ## If you are given two traversal sequences, can you construct the binary tree?
-If one of the traversal methods is Inorder then the tree can be constructed, otherwise not.
+If one of the traversal methods is In-order then the tree can be constructed, otherwise not.
 **Therefore, following combination can uniquely identify a tree.**
 - Inorder and Preorder.
 - Inorder and Postorder.